makersacademy/bowling-challenge/README.md

 ### Spares
 ````
 As a player on my second roll,
-knocking down all of the remaining pins should be marked as a spare (with a /),
+knocking down all of the remaining pins should be marked as a spare,
 so that I can revel in the glory.

 As a player who just achieved a spare,